sunfounder/pico-2w-kit/docs/source/pyproject/py_game_10_second.rst

 7.5 Creating a "10 Second" Game
 ======================================================

-In this engaging project, we'll build a fun game called **"10 Second"** using the Raspberry Pi Pico 2w, a tilt switch, and a 4-digit 7-segment display.
+In this engaging project, we'll build a fun game called **"10 Second"** using the Raspberry Pi Pico 2 W, a tilt switch, and a 4-digit 7-segment display.
 The objective of the game is to shake a magic wand (simulated using the tilt switch attached to a stick) to start a timer, and then shake it again to stop the timer as close to **10.00 seconds** as possible.
 It's a great way to test your timing skills and challenge friends to see who is the true time wizard!

 **Required Components**